ianmcburnie/a11y-first-workshop/README.md

 }
 ```

-Now let's render the page error, grabbing the same markup as from the earlier step.
-In order to simplify our example, let's add a placeholder element for the notice into our server rendered markup:
+In order to simplify our example, let's add a placeholder element for the client-side notice into our server rendered markup:

 ```html
 <div class="page-error-placeholder" tabindex="-1"></div>